Business Intelligence & Salesforce

 - Salesforce Wave for Big Data integrates some well-known Big Data tools into Wave, including those from Cloudera Inc. and Hortonworks Inc., New Relic Inc., and, biggest of all, Google, via the data services offered with its Google Cloud Platform.

 - The move affords Salesforce two big advantages.
 On the one hand, it gives the company a new way to add value to anyone who’s investing in one of those other platforms or services.
-Second, it helps push Salesforce deeper into new, but not unfamiliar territory.
+Second, it helps push Salesforce deeper into the new, but not unfamiliar territory.